railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

     ```

     and hit enter.
 This instructs Ruby to execute the contents of `hello.rb`.
 The `puts "Hello World!"` call will be
-    executed within the script, and that should print "Hello World!" to the command prompt.
+    executed within the script, and that should print "Hello World!" to the command line.
 You should see something
     like this:

     ```text